Domestic Work Minimum Wage Switzerland 2026: Employer Guide

 | Childcare | Nannies, au pairs, regular babysitters | Yes |

-| Elderly care | Home helpers for elderly, basic care | Yes |
+| Elderly care | Home helpers for the elderly, basic care | Yes |

-| Gardeners | Regular garden maintenance at private homes | Yes |
+| Gardeners | Regular garden upkeep at a private home | Yes |

-| Caretakers | Janitor at single-family home | Yes |
+| Caretakers | Janitor at a single-family home | Yes |

 Federal Minimum Wages 2026 by Qualification

-| Category | Requirement | Minimum Wage 2026 |
+| Category | Requirement | Minimum wage 2026 |

 |---|---|---|

-| Unskilled | No vocational training | from CHF 19.45/h |
+| Unskilled | No vocational training | from CHF 20.35/h |

-| With experience | At least 4 years in domestic work | from CHF 21.10/h |
+| Unskilled, experienced | At least 4 years in domestic work | from CHF 22.30/h |

-| With EBA | EBA Domestic Service Assistant | from CHF 22.40/h |
+| With EBA | EBA or 2-year basic training | from CHF 22.30/h |

-| With EFZ | EFZ Federal Diploma in Domestic Service | from CHF 24.05/h |
+| With EFZ | EFZ or 3-year basic training | from CHF 24.55/h |

-| Canton | Minimum Wage 2026 | Basis |
+| Canton | Cantonal minimum 2026 | Note |

 |---|---|---|

-| Geneva (GE) | CHF 24.59/h | Cantonal minimum wage (indexed annually) |
+| Geneva (GE) | CHF 24.59/h | Highest in Switzerland; replaces the NAV (indexed yearly) |

 | Basel-Stadt (BS) | CHF 22.20/h | Cantonal minimum wage |